stratdev3/SimpleW/src/SimpleW.Engine.Ioxide/readme.md

 - run SimpleW on top of the `ioxide` reactor model
 - configure the reactor count, server settings, and test mode through `IoxideEngineOptions`
 - keep the usual SimpleW routing, modules, handlers, and response APIs
-- serve HTTPS on a dedicated ioxide kTLS port through `ioxide.tls.TlsOptions`
+- serve HTTPS through the native Ioxide OpenSSL Raw API
 - use a transport designed for Linux/io_uring workloads

 ### Getting Started